Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Appendix

 \paragraph{Concept Learning } For Montezuma, we came up with ten base concepts for each level that approximates the problem dynamics at the level, including the foil failure.
 We additionally created ten more concepts by considering the negations of them.
 All state samples (used to generate the samples for the classifier and the algorithm) were created by randomly selecting one of the states from the original plan and then performing random walks from the selected state.
 For the classifiers, we used game-specific logic and RAM byte values to identify each positive instance and then randomly selected a set of negative examples.
 We used around 600 positive examples (except for the concepts $skull\_on\_right$ and $skull\_on\_left$ in level 1, which had 563 and 546 examples, respectively) and twice as many negative examples for each concept.
 These RAM state examples were fed to a binary AdaBoost Classifier \cite{freund1999short} (Scikit-learn implementation \cite{scikit-learn} version 0.22.1, with default parameters), with 70\% of samples used as train set and the rest as the test set, for each concept.
 Finally, we obtained a test accuracy range of 98.57\% to 100\%, with an average of 99.72\% overall concepts of both the levels.
 All the samples used for the classifier were collected from 5000 sampling episodes for level 1 and 4000 sampling episodes for level 4.
 During the search, We used a threshold of 0.55 on classifiers for concepts of level 1, such that a given state has a given concept when the classifier probability is greater than 0.55, to reduce false positives.
+The code for sampling and training the classifiers can be found in the directory PRECOND\_BLACKBOX/sampler\_and\_conceptTrain inside the code directory.